01.

 Outcome

-The Manual Exposure app that has been in the App Store for 12 years and has built a strong user base with over 11.000 installations.
-Over this time we received numerous feedbacks and feature requests from the users.
+Manual Exposure has been on the App Store for over 12 years, accumulating a strong user base with over 11,000 installations.
+Throughout its lifetime, it’s been shaped by user feedback and feature requests.